 § 03Each individual risk is monitored by a competent institution.
 Fingrid monitors OL3 outage probability and adjusts SE1 NTC accordingly.
 NVE publishes weekly reservoir statistics.
 Svenska kraftnät publishes capacity plans.
 TEM monitors CHP decommissioning timelines.

 No institution monitors the compound state.
-No instrument aggregates these four risk indicators into a single posture assessment.
+No instrument aggregates these seven risk indicators into a single posture assessment.
 The Mattila data centre report (November 2025) assessed the electricity system from a data centre perspective and concluded that electricity will not run out.
 This conclusion is defensible on its own terms — it was not the wrong answer to its question.
 The question did not ask what happens when OL3 is offline during a cold–still–dry period with SE1 at capacity and CHP declining.
 That question was not in the commission.

 This is not a criticism of Mattila, Fingrid, NVE, or Svenska kraftnät.
 It is a structural observation: the commission architecture guarantees that the compound question is never asked, because no single actor's mandate covers the compound state.
 This is the measurement gap in SM-009 §09 applied to physical infrastructure risk.